privcount/privcount/doc/TorEvents.markdown

 maximum value.

 ### Timestamp
-The current unix epoch time (UTC) in seconds, to 6 decimal places.
+The current unix epoch time (UTC) in seconds, to microsecond precision (6 decimal places).
 The underlying resolution depends on the operating system.

 ### Is Outbound Flag
 A numeric boolean flag: 1 for writes, 0 for reads.